Wurtzite/JW_Website/content/home/books.md

 +++

 ## Currently Reading
+- Big Data: How Data Analytics is Transforming the World by Tim Chartier PhD

+## 2019 Favourites
 - The New Childhood: Raising Kids to Thrive in a Connected World by Jordan Shapiro

-## 2019 Favourites
 - Becoming by Michelle Obama

 ## 2018 Favourites